Master plant: Juglans regia L.

 Walnut oil is extracted from the chopped fruits (nuts) of the walnut tree

-(Juglans regia L.) by mechanical cold-pressing and subsequently mildly refined.
+(Juglans regia L.) by mechanical cold-pressing.
 Today walnut oil is mainly produced in North America, Central and Eastern Europe.

 Characteristics and substances:

-The light yellowish to slight golden and clear walnut oil possesses a pleasant nutty taste and aroma.
+The golden to amber coloured cold-pressed walnut oil possesses a pleasant nutty taste and aroma.
 The kernels (nuts) contain approx. 60% oil.
 Walnut oil is very rich in linoleic and linolenic acid as well as palmitic acid.

 The walnut as raw fruit is very popular.

-The food industry uses the oil as a valuable edible oil.
+The food industry uses the oil as a valuable edible oil in salad dressings, soups sauces and sweets.

 Do not use by nut allergies.